lumahealthhq/front-end-interview/README.md

   - A library I would like to learn and use if given more time would be formik.
 From medium articles and reviewing the docs at a glance it comes with alot of stuff out of the box like validating inputs, more effecient array list management, error messaging and support for react-native.
 A third party repo appears to have a material-ui wrapper around formik (formik-material-ui) which could have saved me more time.
   - alert or remove the (add patient) button to tell the user they have reached the max referrals (the button does not let them add more than 5 but there is no gesture showing why currently)
+  - need to fix the problem where when sending the form data the default form is sometimes not rendered in its non expanded state